xiongnemo/minio-test/README.md

 # minio-testing-docker
-Dockerfile for MinIO in order to bypass GitHub Actions' stupid Service Containers workflow.
+Dockerfile for MinIO in order to satisfy GitHub Actions' stupid Service Containers workflow.